What are the different kinds of book binding?

 Book Block

-Book blocks (or text block) is a set of signatures bound together.
+Book blocks (or text blocks) is a set of signatures bound together.
 They can be bound with staples, wire, or glue.
 It’s basically the pages that compose the content of the book opposed to the cover.

 Endpapers